JWeis/nearme-documentation/pages/release_notes/20-April-2018/index.md

 ### Use Partner Portal credentials

-Adding new environment using `marketplace-kit env add` command
+Add new environment using `marketplace-kit env add` command

     marketplace-kit env add staging --email email@example.com --url https://example.near-me.com

-please provide your Partner Portal credentials instead of instance account credentials.
+please provide your _Partner Portal_ credentials (not instance account credentials, as in older versions).

 You have the same permissions as you can see on your [Partner Portal permissions page](https://portal.apps.near-me.com/me/permissions).